prioritizr/wdpar/cran-comments.md

 Dear CRAN volunteers,

 Thank you for reviewing this submission.
-The main updates in this version include (i) making data download procedures more robust, (ii) fixing compatibility issues with recent updates to GEOS (version 3.11.0), (iii) improving the documentation.
+The main updates in this version include (i) making data download and cleaning procedures more robust, (ii) improving the documentation, and (iii) updating the citation information.

 Cheers,